- Georgetown University Law Center, J.D., 2009, cum laude

 - Successfully presenting oral argument in Ohio appellate courts

-- Drafting dozens of party and amicus briefs in Federal and Ohio appellate courts
+- Drafting dozens of party, amicus, and jurisdictional briefs in Federal and Ohio appellate courts, including both the United States and Ohio Supreme Courts

 - Litigating original actions and certified questions of state law in the Supreme Court of Ohio